Tāiko Critical Minerals Ltd

 Barrytown Mineral Project

-The company currently has a resource consent application lodged with the Grey District Council for a mineral separation plant at Rapahoe.
+In October 2025 TCM was granted a resource consent application by the Grey District Council for a minerals separation plant (MSP) at Rapahoe.

 Recent Highlights